 We don't use synthetic fragrances.

-These we could find if we wanted to.
-Fragrances like "linen" and "rain".
-Hmmm, how'd you do that?
+You will not see scents like "linen" and "rain" from the Kelleys Island Soap Co.
+That's because the only way to get those scents is by adding synthetic fragrance oils.
 We only use natural fragrances and essential oils.
 In our own experiences, synthetic fragrances make us itchy and give us headaches.
-We don't think we need them.

 We don't use synthetic dyes.

 These may or may not be listed as ingredients on your favorite commercial soap.
 According to some research, some synthetic colors are suspected to be a human carcinogen, a skin irritant, and linked to ADHD in children.
 When used, they make soaps colorful and pretty, but we don't think it's worth it.